Baramulla (film)

 Baramulla is a 2025 Indian Hindi-language supernatural horror thriller film directed by Aditya Suhas Jambhale and produced under Jio Studios and B62 Studios.
 It stars Manav Kaul and Bhasha Sumbli in the lead roles.
 The film was released on 7 November 2025 on Netflix.
-It received mixed-to-positive reviews from critics with praise for the performances and cinematography but criticism for the story and screenplay.
+It received mixed-to-positive reviews from critics with praise for the performances and cinematography.

 Plot

-In the town of Baramulla, Kashmir, the disappearance of a young boy named Shoaib sparks an investigation led by police officer DSP Ridwaan Sayyed.
-As Ridwaan and his family adjust to their new life in an old villa, strange occurrences begin to unsettle them.
-Ridwaan discovers that Shoaib's case is part of a larger pattern involving other missing children, all of whom attended the same school.

-As the investigation deepens, Ridwaan uncovers links between the disappearances and a local militant group.
-Meanwhile, his own family becomes increasingly affected by supernatural forces tied to the villa's dark past.